 Now the places.
 You are probably familiar with Sansom Park.
 But which one?
 Again, there are three: two Sansom Park parks and one Sansom Park city.
-If you are ever asked on a game show, no, the Sansom Park parks are not located in the Sansom Park city.
+If you are ever asked on a quiz show, no, the Sansom Park parks are not located in the Sansom Park city.
 Savvy?
 Marion Sansom Park and Buck Sansom Park are in Fort Worth.
 The former, west of Jacksboro Highway, is named after Sr.; the latter, east of Jacksboro Highway, is named after Jr., whose nickname was “Buck.”
 Sansom Park the city, which incorporated in 1949 with about three thousand people, is located on Jacksboro Highway between the two Sansom Park parks and is named after Sr.

 Sr., Jr., and III all were important in the development of the stock show and rodeo during its first half-century.

 But when it comes to the stock show, Sr. was the main Marion.
 He was there from the giddyup-go.
 In fact, the stock show’s first roundup was held on his ranch.

 He became a livestock commissioner in Fort Worth in 1892, three years after the Union Stockyards opened and one year before Boston capitalists Greenlief Wadleigh Simpson and Louville Veranus Niles and other eastern capitalists formed Fort Worth Stock Yards Company and bought the Union Stockyards and the original Fort Worth Packing Company.
 Sansom later was president of the Fort Worth Livestock Commission.
 He also dealt in feed, grain, cotton oil, and real estate.

 Sansom was one of the organizers of the stockyards in 1893 and of the packing plants ten years later.
 In fact, in 1903, as Swift and Armour opened their plants, Sansom moved north again, from Alvarado to Fort Worth, where he was already doing so much business.
 He settled north of the river.